safinv/site-availability-monitoring/README.md

 Interview project.

 Here are used:
-- Core 2.2 MVC
+- Core 3.0
-- Razor
+- Npgsql
-- MongoDB
+- Dapper